pestrela/dj_kb/README.md

 Mixcloud is the biggest online site to listen sets as it is [100% legal](https://www.digitaldjtips.com/2020/04/how-to-stream-your-dj-sets-100-legally-on-mixcloud-live/)

-However it is also the most annoying to listen to because:
+However it is also the most annoying way to listen:
-* you cant rewind
+* no rewind
+* forward movement is exponential
-* you cant see the tracklist in advance
+* cant see the tracklist in advance
-* you cant close the playing window at will; an annoying popup appears
+* cant close the playing window at will

 Solutions:
 * Install the "mixcloud with tracklist" chrome extension [link](https://chrome.google.com/webstore/detail/mixcloud-with-tracklist/jgghogcekaldifaiifpnbfnpmmpiengb)